benwiggy/PDFsuite/README.md

 ## REVISION HISTORY
 Minor improvements continue to be made to all the scripts: this includes improved Unicode string handling; standardized naming conventions, so that the code can be mixed and used in other scripts more easily; and better sanity checking and error handling.
 Any contributions on these terms are welcome.
 ### Future Plans
-It would be nice to compile a Unix command line utility that combines all these functions: _'pdfutil --join <filename>'_
+It would be nice to compile a Unix command line utility that combines all these functions: _'pdfutil --join /path/to/filename'_

 ## Other notes